Home Page

 • Students in other areas will be required to demonstrate competence in two additional languages.

-• Passage of a language courses at the 102-level at UM or the equivalent course elsewhere will demonstrate competence.
+• Passage of a language course at the 102-level at UM or the equivalent course elsewhere will demonstrate competence.

 • Students may also satisfy the requirement by taking the ETS exam and scoring above the 45th percentile.